motis-project/ridesharing-flutter/README.md

 - Run `flutter run` to start the app

+- Before committing, please do the following:

+  - Run `flutter format .` to format the code
+  - Run `flutter analyze` to check for any static analysis issues (not really needed if you use VSCode)
+  - Run `flutter test` to run all tests

 ## Running the tests

 - Run `flutter test` to run all tests